tbrunsch/Marple/README.md

 The GUI elements of your application are the entry points for the analysis with Marple.
 From there you can navigate along fields in the inspection dialog, analyze the result of expressions in the evaluation dialog, or search for instances in the search dialog.
 Many Marple elements provide a context menu that offers several options to continue the investigation.
 These elements are called ["navigable elements"](#navigable-elements).

-Additionally, the inspection dialog maintains a history of inspected objects.
+Additionally, the inspection and the evaluation dialog maintain a history of inspected or evaluated objects, respectively.
 This allows you to continue your investigation at an object you have analyzed earlier or to look something up in the history and then continue your current investigation.

 # Default Shortcuts